Does a Water Softener Remove Chlorine?

 Yes, in case you are only using traditional water softeners without any carbon pre-filters, your softened water may end up having chlorine in it.

-How do get rid of chlorine in water?
+How do you get rid of chlorine in water?

 You can either install carbon prefilters with traditional water softeners or use modern water softeners with GAC present in them.
 Using RO filters and whole-house water filters can also be a great choice.